MTHFR gene mutation

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 enzyme that plays an important role in breaking down the amino acid homocysteine (a building block of protein).
 These mutations may cause a mild to severe loss of activity of this enzyme that can lead to elevated levels of homocysteine in the blood and/or urine.
 Some rare MTHFR gene mutations severely impair the function of this enzyme and lead to homocystinuria, an autosomal recessive condition characterized by various health problems including abnormal clotting and neurological problems (developmental delay, seizures, intellectual disability and microcephaly).
-Other more common MTHFR gene mutations (known as C677T and A1298C) lead to a milder reduction in enzyme function.
+Common MTHFR gene mutations (such as C677T and A1298C) lead to a milder reduction in enzyme function.
 People with two copies of C677T or one copy of C677T and one copy of A1298C may have an increased risk for cardiovascular conditions such as coronary artery disease, blood clots, and stroke.
-Although C677T and A1298C mutations can be associated with an increased risk, many people who inherit them will never develop one of the associated conditions.MTHFR gene mutation is a genetic change that disrupts the production of an
+Many people who inherit these mutations never develop one of the associated conditions.MTHFR gene mutation is a genetic change that disrupts the production of an

 - Varga EA, Sturm AC, Misita CP, Moll S. Homocysteine and MTHFR Mutations: Relation to Thrombosis and Coronary Artery Disease.
 Circulation.
 2005; 111:e289-e293. http://circ.ahajournals.org/content/111/19/e289.full.
 Accessed 9/18/2012.